top of page

 • Plumbing

-Spending more time planning usually creates a smoother renovation process overall.
+Spending more time finalising decisions before construction begins generally creates a smoother renovation process.

 Mistake 8: Choosing the Wrong Renovation Company